mcereal/botty/README.md

 ### Editing the config

-Edit the [config.yml](config.yml) with the desired settings. **github-pr-review-bot** can send slack messages to any channel, monitor any repo, and tag any team.
+Edit the [config.yml](config.yml) with the desired settings. **botty** can send slack messages to any channel, monitor any repo, and tag any team.
 To set up a new team provide the team name, the Slack group Id, a unique name for the webhook environment variable, and any repos you would like to monitor.

 ```
   - name: MyCoolTeamName